Piyush2912/Multi-modal-Emotion-Analysis-on-COVID-19/README.md

 ## 2. Motivation
-- In the rapid developing world, with increase in technology so is increasing diseases such as Covid-19.
+- In the rapid developing world, with increasing in technology so is increasing diseases such as Covid-19.
-- To prevent the spread of disease it is absolutely necessary to analyze and act correctly.
+- To prevent the spread of disease, it is absolutely necessary to analyze and act correctly.
 - There is a need for perceiving people's emotional state during these times becomes critically and strategically important for the government and the policymakers.

 ## 3. Problem Statement
-- The goal is to identify the emotions of people living in diffrent states of India during 4 phases of lockdown.
+- The goal is to identify the emotions of people living in different states of India during the phases of lockdown.
 - There is availability of huge amount of data in Twitter which needs to be analyzed.
-- There is an absolute need for classification into categories in order to anazyle efficiently.
+- There is an absolute need for classification into categories in order to analyze efficiently.
-- In order to categories, there is a need to develope an effective algorithm for investigation of data.
+- In order to categories, there is a need to develop an effective algorithm for investigation of data.

 ## 4. Introduction